EU Client Brexit Update

 (b) Lloyd’s response

 In respect of insurance contracts underwritten prior to the set-up of Lloyd’s Brussels (further detail provided below), Lloyd’s have decided to perform a Part VII transfer only with effect from 31 December 2020.
 For any EU claims obligations arising before that date, Lloyd’s has made a firm commitment to pay the respective claims to EU domiciled clients, notwithstanding the regulatory position and this underlines the awareness and commitment Lloyd’s has made to honour its obligations.
-For information on how Lloyd’s will deal with EU risks going forward, please see the paragraph on Lloyd’s Brussels below.
+For EU risks going forward, in line with many other carriers, Lloyd’s is now underwriting using an EU registered vehicle, Lloyd’s Insurance Company S.A.
+(LIC S.A.).

 (c) Governmental response